Hire a DevOps Engineer

 DevSecOps

 DevSecOps is usually a DevOps developer with a strong focus on security tasks.
 The difference is that the “classic” DevOps approach addresses the security issues after development, while a DevSecOps specialist integrates security best practices at each step of the software development life cycle.
 In addition, they automate security processes and conduct risk assessments and threat modeling.
-It is essential for cloud projects.

 Linux administrator